Configuration file

 Widgets

 Content Studio uses widgets from other applications extensively.
-As widgets are loaded into Content Studio’s context, they must apply with the Content Studio CSP.
+As widgets are loaded into Content Studio’s context, they must comply with the Content Studio CSP.

 By default, widgets with inline scripts/styles or scripts loaded from external domains will be blocked.